 This two and a half day residential workshop focuses on the integration of STEM in the NASA workplace with the purpose of assisting faculty in educating students on the importance of teamwork, technical skills and problem solving.

-The workshop will be at the NASA Wallops Flight Facility where participants will be provided lodging, meals and workshop materials.
+The workshop will take place at the NASA Wallops Flight Facility on Virginia’s Eastern Shore where participants will be provided lodging, meals, and workshop materials.
 Upon completion of a post workshop survey and submission of their deliverables, participants will receive a $800 stipend.

 ● Sharing NASA missions with the Community College Network